Eszopa02/Heartsick-For-Poppies/README.md

 # Heartsick-For-Poppies
 Heartsick for Poppies is an interactive narrative game created in Twine.
+The game tells the story of what it’s like to immigrate to a country at a young age, struggling with which country you identify with - the country you were born in or the country you were raised in.
+Trying to deny your nationality and then the realization of how much you miss your country.
+The game's purpose is to have players feel the frustration of what it’s like to feel like you’re divided in two and the longing to go back.
+I hope to achieve a sense of immersion with interactive elements and text to explain the story behind each scene.
+The game will be split up into different stages, addressing the different emotions at different ages of the narrator’s life.